LLNL/b-mpi3/README.md

 Note that this code is valid because `comm_` is a mutable member of `other`.
 The worst part of forcing us to use the "non-standard" `duplicate` function is that we can no longer default the copy constructor.

-Copying in C++ is usually delegate to special member functions such as the copy constructor and copy assignment.
+Copying in C++ is usually delegated to special member functions such as the copy-constructor or copy-assignment.
 However these function take their source argument as `const` reference and as such it cannot call the `duplicate` member.
 (And even if we could we would be lying to the compiler in the sense that we could make the system crash by copying concurrently a single (supposedly) `const` communicator that is shared in two threads.)

 However the language is general enough to allow a constructor by non-const reference.
-The signature of this constructor is this one
+The signature of this constructor is this one:

 ```cpp
 communicator::communicator(communicator& other) {...}